 Faculty or other specially trained personnel act as advisors for undergraduate students.
 Entering freshmen are assigned to an advisor or advisement center affiliated with the student's college or program.
 If students later change their college or field of concentration, they are assigned to a different advisor familiar with courses and requirements in the new field.
-(Please see the "You May Change Your Major" section in this chapter.)
-To determine who your advisor is, you may call your major department or academic dean's office, or you may access this information through the SIS+ Personal Access website at www.udel.edu/Registrar/sispa1.html.
+If you have not declared a major and are a University Studies student, you will be assigned a professional advisor in the University Studies Program.
+To determine who your advisor is, you may call your major department or academic dean's office, or you may access this information online using your personal log-on to UDSIS.